pchazares1/e-mercado/README.md

 # t-mercado
-Clothing shopping website using MERN
+An e-commerce shopping website developed in MERN.